TomDemeranville/i2-workshop-2016/README.md

   <li>On the my-orcid page that appears, notice an orange alert box confirming that the accounts are linked, and suggesting that you connect to the university's account.
 This is an example, of the cross linking that we will be exploring further today.
 We will ignore this message for now.</li>
 </ol>
 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>
+-->

 [//]: # (---------ABOUT THE ORCID APIs---------)
 <a name="3-about-orcid-apis"></a>
 # 3. ABOUT THE ORCID APIs (30 min)
 _PRESENTATION_

+TODO: add a link to a presentation here.

 <h2><a name="3.1"></a>3.1 ORCID API types &amp; features</h2>
 <p>ORCID offers several APIs (Application Programming Interfaces) that allow your systems to connect to the  ORCID registry, including reading from and writing to ORCID records.
 Some API  functions are freely available to anyone; others are available to organizations  that financially support ORCID with an annual membership subscription.</p>